DyogenIBENS/Agora/doc/HowTo.md

 ![](agora_robust.jpg)

-From the complete list of ancestral genes, AGORA will identify a subset of robust genes according to a user-defined criterion.
+From the complete list of ancestral genes, AGORA identifies a subset of robust genes according to a user-defined criterion.
-It will compare all extant genomes pairwise (considering all genes and robust genes separately), build the adjacency graphs on the comparisons of robust genes and linearise them to obtain robust contigs.
-It will then _fill in_ the robust contigs with non-robust genes, build contigs of non-robust genes (_non-robust families fusion_) and insert these in the filled-in robust contigs (_single side junction_).
-Finally it will assemble the resulting contigs (block assembly) into Contiguous Ancestral Regions (CARs).
+It compares all extant genomes pairwise (considering all genes and robust genes separately), build the adjacency graphs on the comparisons of robust genes and linearise them to obtain robust contigs.
+It then _fills these in_ with non-robust genes, builds contigs of non-robust genes (_non-robust families fusion_) and inserts these in the filled-in robust contigs (_single side junction_).
+Finally it assembles the resulting contigs (block assembly) into Contiguous Ancestral Regions (CARs).

 #### All in one: `agora-robust.py`